lucaspetti/working-with-unix-processes-program/README.md

 # Working with Unix Processes Program

 A Ruby program freely inspired in the chapters of the book "Working With Unix Processes" by Jesse Storimer.
+This program reduces a lot of the chapters and is not intended to replace the book, just serve as a repository of the examples.

 ## To run the program